soaErikNord/soadocs/Default/Default.md

 #####Upload and Rebuild Styles
 1. Log into system as administrator (http(s)://<hostname>:<port>/enterpriseapi/)
-2. Click on the administration wrench in the header
+2. Click on the administration wrench in the header<br/>
  ![Administration Header](adminHeader.png)
 3. Click on the ![Config](config.png) option in the left navigation panel
-4. Validate that the default theme is selected in the Theme: drop down.
+4. Validate that the default theme is selected in the Theme: drop down.<br/>
  ![Theme](theme.png)
 5. Under the Upload box, click on the ![Upload](upload.png) button.
 6. Click on the Browse button.
 7. Browse to the location of the modified custom.less file, select it and click the Open button.
 8. Click on the Upload button.
-9. This will automatically kick off a rebuild of the styles.
+9. This will automatically kick off a rebuild of the styles.<br/>
  ![Rebuild Styles](rebuildStyles.png)
-10. Click the OK button once everything successfully builds.
+10. Click the OK button once everything successfully builds.<br/>
  ![Success](success.png)
 11. Either clear out the browser cache, open a private (incognito) window or a new browser all together, and validate the changes are properly displaying.